7 ways to stay productive while working remotely in COVID

 2. Create a schedule

 Having a set work schedule helps your body remain in work mode during these hours and will make getting up and ready for work a lot easier.
 It is important to take breaks and a lunch hour as well to keep your productivity levels high.
 This will also help you to reduce eye-strain.
 Operating as if you were still in a corporate office will assist in getting your tasks done.

 3. Get organised

 It’s important to have the right tools in place to work effectively.
 Having a planner (whether online or standard) is key in staying on task and keeping up with everything.
-Being able to take notes and track progress is a good way to stay organised and on top of things that need to get done.
+Taking notes and tracking progress is a good way to stay organised and on top of things that need to get done.